spacedsweden/pccstats/index.md

 The division that suffered the most was **C**, with an average wait time of 24 minutes and a max wait time of 55 minutes.
 This is not great, and we will take measures to prevent this from happening again.

+So while the results where expected, we where also a bit lucky that this night has shorter games than normal, we had a setting blocking back to back to court assignment wrong.
+We do feel that we would like improve the expected waittime and finish time for all divisions where possible so it does not get super long if we have good games.
+Good games (long one) are a big factor especially when you have few boards.

 ### Changes

 The solution for both Wednesday and Thursday is **more boards**, as increasing the number of available boards ensures smoother rotations, reduces wait times, maintains match flow, and minimizes the impact of longer games on the entire league.
 Additionally, keeping the number of boards consistent throughout the night is important to avoid disruptions.
 Changing the number of boards mid-event disrupts matchups and increases wait times.
 If you would like like to understand why the other changes are not being implemented, please read to the end.